Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Scrapping of the proposed changes to tax credits in 2016 that would have dramatically reduced the financial support received by low income families

-Robin Williamson, Technical Director of the LITRG since 2003, was awarded an MBE in recognition of his work for low income taxpayers.
+Robin Williamson, Technical Director of the LITRG from 2003 to 2018, was awarded an MBE in recognition of his work for low income taxpayers.

 Over 2.5 million web users reached across our four websites.